 Service Centre: The service centre provides home surveillance and other corresponding services, e.g. initiating an audio/video call to the host of the home in case there are intruders or initiating a multimedia conference call for consultation for a patient.

-Pre-conditions (if any)
+Pre-conditions

 Before the audio/video call could be set up, the following steps are to be taken: